akram0zaki/flatforge/README.md

 # FlatForge

 A generic, modular, and extensible library to validate flat files of fixed length or delimited format.
+This project was created with help of Claude Sonnet 3.7.

 ## Features